 A So I'm very, very fond of the family.
-In fact, I saw Bill and Martha, in fact, Teresa and I were down to one of our favorite watering spots--the Van Dyke Place--and we'd finished eating and gone upstairs, and our waiter--it's filled with gays, you know.
+In fact, I saw Bill and spots--the Van Dyke Place--and we'd finished eating and gone upstairs, a d our waiter--it's filled with gays, you know.